Women in Andorra: Women's rights in Andorra

 Andorra prohibits discrimination based on gender identity.

 On 30 April 1967, seven women, representing each municipality in Andorra, submitted a request to exercise political rights and began a campaign to collect signatures.
 Almost 400 women signed it, and it was presented to the General Council on 15 May 1968.
 It was approved with 10 votes in favour, 8 against and one abstention, but passive suffrage was not approved.
 It was finally formally approved by decree on 14 April 1970.
 Andorran women were not able to be elected until 1973, when lawmakers Jaume Bartumeu Canturri and Òscar Ribas Reig presented a motion to the Consell General to grant them the right, which was approved four months later.

 Carme Travesset, who was elected to the city council of Escaldes–Engordany in 1973, was the first woman to hold elected office in the country.
 Bibiana Rossa and Lydia Magallon became the first female mayors to be elected in 1995.
+Maria Teresa Armengol became the first female to serve as a member of the Superior Council of Justice of Andorra in 2005.

 In 2019, Roser Suñé Pascuet became the first woman to hold the position of General Syndic of the General Council.
 The percentage of seats held by women in the General Council rose from 36% to 50% after the 2019 election.
 In 2022, the electoral law was changed and resulted in 40% gender quota for female candidates.
 Eva Descarrega became Andorra's first female ambassador to Spain in 2024.

 In 1994 it was founded the Women's Association of Andorra (Associació de Dones d'Andorra), the country's main women association.

 Women were first admitted to the Police Corps of Andorra's tactical team, Grup d'Intervencio Policia d'Andorra, in 2024.

 Prostitution is illegal.
 Abortion, for any reason, is illegal in Andorra.
 Vanessa Mendoza Cortés, an abortion rights activist, was sued for by the government of Andorra for defamation against the government.
 The Council of Europe reported in 2020, that Andorra should improve its data collection and support system for sexual violence in order to better implement the Istanbul Convention.
 The gender pay gap in Andorra is estimated to be between 22-40%.